coreos/tectonic-installer/Documentation/install/aws/aws-terraform.md

 # Install Tectonic on AWS with Terraform

-Following this guide will deploy a Tectonic cluster on an AWS account.
-To install Tectonic on AWS with a graphical installer refer to the [AWS graphical installer documentation][aws-gui].
+Use this guide to manually install a Tectonic cluster on an AWS account.
+To install Tectonic on AWS with a graphical installer instead, refer to the [AWS graphical installer documentation][aws-gui].

 Generally, the AWS platform templates adhere to the standards defined by the project [conventions][conventions] and [generic platform requirements][generic].
 This document aims to document the implementation details specific to the AWS platform.